Last revised: August 8, 2020

 But if you had known what this means, ‘I desire mercy and not sacrifice,’ you would not have condemned the guiltless.
 (Matthew 12:7)

 The typical Girardian handling is represented by Alison‘s notion of subverting from within the apocalyptic imagination into the eschatological imagination of Jesus, pruned of its violence in relation to God.
-There are still the violent images there, because humankind is violent, but God is progressively distanced from that violence.
-The vision of God’s judgment moves toward seeing God hand us over to the consequences of our own violent reciprocity, one which God breaks and begins to subvert from within in the Cross and Resurrection of Christ.
+There are still the violent images in the allegorical explanation because humankind is violent, but God is progressively being distanced by Jesus’s overall message from that violence.
+The vision of God’s judgment moves toward seeing God hand us over to the consequences of our own violent reciprocity, one which God breaks and begins to subvert from within through the Cross and Resurrection of Christ.
 In commenting, for example, on one of the parables in Matthew 13 that follows the parable of the wheat and weeds, Alison says,

 Isn’t the Parable of the Wheat and Weeds also very much a parable of how to live in the here and now?
 (See the wider section from Raising Abel on “The Preaching of the Kingdom.”)

-I would propose that Matthew adds to Mark not only a second expounding on the opacity of parables (Matthew 13:34-35 is unique to Matthew) but also a second perfectly good parable to which Jesus gives what can be read as either a horribly “B-movie” explanation or, for those who understand the parable, the subversion from within of that conventional human drama.
-The Parable of the Wheat and Weeds would seem to clearly say, ‘Don’t fall to the temptation of playing ‘us vs. them’ games; it only gets people harmed or killed.
+Matthew is amplifying Mark’s parables in Mark 4 by adding two things: (1) a second expounding on the opacity of parables in Matthew 13:34-35 (unique to Matthew and containing the title Girard chose for his magnum opus Things Hidden since the Foundation of the World), which adds to what comes between the Parable of the Sower and its interpretation (Matt 13:10-17 and its parallel in Mark 4:10-12); but also (2) another pairing of a good parable with Jesus later giving an explanation that can be read akin to a predictable “B-movie” or, for those who understand the parable, the subversion from within of the conventional and predictable human drama.
+The Parable of the Wheat and Weeds would seem to clearly say, “Don’t fall to the temptation of playing ‘us vs. them’ games; it only gets people harmed or killed.”
 And the explanation seems to give the hearer the ‘us vs. them’ game right back in dramatic form (with a weeping and gnashing of teeth for the bad guys, no less) — with only what is normally seen as an eccentric reading holding the possibility of subversion.
-But it is the reading seen through the lens of Christian revelation, the cross, where the Messiah has let himself become one of them.
+But it is the reading seen through the lens of Christian revelation, the cross, where the Messiah has let himself become one of Them.

 In other words, the point of these things being hidden from us is that we cannot possibly have our eyes opened to look at something so terrible about ourselves unless we are already forgiven for it.
 Perhaps, it is the kind of interpretation that only becomes completely clear to us with the advent, through the work of the Paraclete, of a Christian anthropology, the kind of anthropology which has eluded us until anthropology itself was ready to be invented within the scientific approach to knowledge — a knowledge which itself seeks to know simply what is, rather than continuing to bite from the apple of the Tree of Knowledge of Good and Evil.
 Now that scientific knowledge is part of our human journey, we can finally have the anthropology revealed in Christ more fully revealed to us as anthropology.
 We can begin to more consistently make the true distinction between human violence and divine grace.